UPDATED: MARCY GUARD WHO PLEADED GUILTY TO KILLING ROBERT BROOKS LOSES LONG-SHOT BID TO VACATE PLEA

 DONATE TO THE FREE LANCE HERE

-One of the state prison guards who pleaded guilty in connection with the murder of Robert Brooks will ask a judge to vacate that plea of guilty Wednesday morning.
+One of the state prison guards who pleaded guilty in connection with the murder of Robert Brooks asked a judge to vacate that plea of guilty Wednesday morning.

 David Walters admitted guilt to second degree manslaughter back in September for failing to stop Brooks' killing.
-Now he will ask Oneida County judge Robert Bauer to set aside that plea and set a trial date.
+He asked Oneida County judge Robert Bauer to set aside that plea and set a trial date.
 Walters agreed to a 2 1/3-to-7 year sentence.

 Walters' move comes after one officer, David Kinglsey, was found guilty of murder and two officers, Mathew Galliher and Nicholas Kieffer, were acquitted after a jury trial that ended Oct.
 17.